ThisDotNetLife/DragDrop/README.md

 Below you can see what the form looks like if you collapse all the sections.
 Notice there's a toggle on the form to let you expand or collapse all sections.
 ![AddEditObservation](Example02.jpg)

-At the time, we were heavy into jQuery, so I wante to try out jQuery modal forms as well.
+At the time, we were heavy into jQuery, so I wanted to try out jQuery modal forms as well.
 ![AddEditObservation](Example03.jpg)